RMHogervorst/cleancode/_drafts/-github-features.md

 # wiki
-Not really necassary but could be useful, especially the linking between pages.
+Not really necessary but could be useful, especially the linking between pages.
 More important to make explanation in help files really good.
+I would focus most work on your help files, using the roxygen commits

 [according to github this one is realy nice](https://github.com/mbostock/d3/wiki)